ExpertiseDemocracy and Political Participation

 Women Human Rights Defenders

-In 2016, she launched the #FreeNarges social media campaign following the sentencing of human rights activist Narges Mohammadi to 16 years in prison, as part of a concerted effort to draw attention to Narges’ case and to eliminate discrimination against Iranian women.
+In 2016, Maryam launched the #FreeNarges social media campaign following the sentencing of human rights activist Narges Mohammadi to 16 years in prison, as part of a concerted effort to draw attention to Narges’ case and to discrimination against Iranian women.
+Narges was released in 2020 but rearrested in November 2021, partly for campaigning against ‘White Torture,’ a form of solitary confinement in a monochrome cells.
+Shafipour immediately relaunched her campaign calling for Narges’ release.